- Study at Deakin

-Trimester 3 study commences with two weeks of on-campus attendance and one week of induction in schools before the Christmas break.
-In mid January the following year, trimester 3 re-commences with a further three weeks of on-campus classes and a 5-day professional experience in schools.
+Trimester 3 study commences with two weeks of campus attendance and one week of induction in schools before the Christmas break.
+In mid January the following year, trimester 3 re-commences with a further three weeks of campus based classes and a 5-day professional experience in schools.

-First trimester of the following year, students will attend on-campus once a week and attend their schools for the professional experience (supervised school experience) component of the course the remaining four days of the week.
+First trimester of the following year, students will attend in campus mode once a week and attend their schools for the professional experience (supervised school experience) component of the course the remaining four days of the week.

 Professional experience placements